 I’ve also found mini-tulips at JoAnn and Dollar Tree this year!
 The Dollar Tree has them labeled as “crocus”, and you can order them online in bulk here (Enough for 2 wreaths).
 See a picture of my Dollar Tree version, along with some tips at the bottom of the post!

-Done!
 Even the back of this tulip wreath is pretty!!
 If you don’t have a wreath hanger, you can use a pretty Command hook (like on the teal door below), or you can string a long loop through the wreath and over the top of your door and secure it with an upside-down Command hook on the back of your door, near the top.

-DOLLAR TREE TULIP WREATH INSTRUCTIONS:
+DOLLAR TREE TULIP WREATH TIPS AND TRICKS:

 Dollar tree has mini-tulips this year (labeled as “Crocus”).
 I made a tulip wreath entirely from Dollar Tree supplies!
 I used a grapevine wreath (I think its about 12 in), skinny satin ribbon and 15 bunches of tulips.